RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 to store the date.
 For the timestamps, I will use `DATETIME` because I don't expect to need to calculate anything across timezones, which is what `TIMESTAMP` is mostly useful for.

+Although there are a few columns where an enum may have been useful (such as `is_perannual` and `plant_type`) I chose to avoid using enums to allow for future expansions, such as by adding an additional plant type.
+I also chose to use a boolean for checking perannualness because it seemed like the most appropriate data type for that detail.

 ### Nullability